Last updated on August 4, 2026

 Hi Marley — best mobile-first conversational workspace for claims agents

-Hi Marley unifies FNOL, claims communication, and AI-assisted summarization in a single SMS-and-app workspace, with handoff between AI and human reps (Hi Marley — FNOL).
-It compresses time-to-FNOL by capturing data through the customer's own text channel (no app install required) and exposes a unified inbox to the agent on mobile.
+Hi Marley is genuinely mobile-first: it unifies FNOL, claims communication, and AI-assisted summarization in a single SMS-and-app workspace, with handoff between AI and human reps.
+It compresses time-to-FNOL by capturing data through the customer's own text channel (no app install required) and gives the agent a unified inbox on their phone.

 Attribute Detail